mehutonkka/Drink-review-application/README.md

 - store(s) from which can be found
 - all reviews listed

-Browsing option to browse drinks and the possibility to change the order by alphabetically, price, best score, etc.
+Browsing option to browse all drinks.

-Search system to find drinks based on their name or category.
+Search system to find drinks based on their name and/or category.

 Possibility to find all reviews made by a certain user.